MollySophia/libid3/README.md

 # ID3V2
-A C++ library which is used to encode ID3v2.3 labels About ID3v2: https://en.wikipedia.org/wiki/ID3#ID3v2
+A C++ library which is used to decode ID3v2.3 labels About ID3v2: https://en.wikipedia.org/wiki/ID3#ID3v2

 To install the library,use: